SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 The dataset used in this assignment is a small subset of the Facebook social network.
 The dataset was collected from survey participants using a Facebook app.
 All data has been anonymized to protect user privacy.
-There are approximately 4,039 users in the dataset, and each user is represented by a unique integer ID.
+There are 4,039 users in the dataset, and each user is represented by a unique integer ID.
 Users are connected by friendship links.
 There are a total of 88,234 friendship links in the dataset.